-Along the way, hikers encounter desert wildlife, elevation gains up to 10,700 feet, and losses down to 1,500 feet.
+Along the way, hikers encounter desert wildlife, elevation gains up to 10,700 feet, and some of the best camping in Arizona and New Mexico.
 They hike alongside Saguaro cactus, free-range cows, and densely forested areas.
 The route traverses 70 miles of the Arizona Trail and 45 miles of the Continental Divide, and rarely touches pavement (in fact only 30 miles of it).
 Many hikers have noted not seeing another human for miles, days, weeks.

 It’s like thru-hiking before thru-hiking was cool.